Non-metropolitan district: Status

 Many districts have borough status, which means the local council is called a borough council instead of district council and gives them the right to appoint a mayor.
 Borough status is granted by royal charter and, in many cases, continues a style enjoyed by a predecessor authority, which can date back centuries.
 Some districts such as Oxford or Exeter have city status, granted by letters patent, but this does not give the local council any extra powers other than the right to call itself a city council.
-Not all city or borough councils are non-metropolitan districts, many being unitary authorities – districts which are ceremonially part of a non-metropolitan county, but not run by the county council – or metropolitan districts – which are subdivisions of the metropolitan counties created in 1974, but whose county councils were abolished in 1986 and are effectively unitary authorities with similar powers.

 History

 By 1899, England had been divided at district level into rural districts, urban districts, municipal boroughs, county boroughs and metropolitan boroughs.
 This system was abolished by the London Government Act 1963 and the Local Government Act 1972.
 Non-metropolitan districts were created by this act in 1974 when England outside Greater London was divided into metropolitan counties and non-metropolitan counties.
 Metropolitan counties were sub-divided into metropolitan districts and the non-metropolitan counties were sub-divided into non-metropolitan districts.
 The metropolitan districts had more powers than their non-metropolitan counterparts.
 Initially, there were 296 non-metropolitan districts in the two-tier structure, but reforms in the 1990s and 2009 reduced their number to 192.
 A further 55 non-metropolitan districts are now unitary authorities, which combine the functions of county and borough/district councils.